A level set based method for fixing overhangs in 3D printing: Fixing overhangs

-with $A,B>0$ positive constants (model parameters).
-The result we expect from a such vector field is an evolution similar to the one depicted on the right in Fig.\ \ref{theta_overhang}(b), corresponding to a support whereby the angle $\theta$ in each of its point is less or equal to $\a$.
+with $C_1, C_2>0$ positive constants (model parameters).
+The result expected from a such vector field is an evolution similar to the one depicted on the right in Fig.\ \ref{theta_overhang}(b), corresponding to a support whereby the angle $\theta$ in each of its point is less or equal to $\a$.

 The surface evolution relative to equation \eqref{LSeq} must be stopped at some final time $T>0$.
 Rather than waiting that the velocity field vanishes completely, it is convenient to check directly (at every time $t<T$) whether the overall surface is printable or not, according to Definition \ref{def:printable}.
-More precisely, we stop the evolution when all the points belonging to the $0-$level-set are safe or modifiable, i.e., printable.
+More precisely, we stop the evolution when all the points belonging to the zero level set are safe or modifiable, i.e., printable.

+\begin{remark} (Optimality of the final surface) By construction, the surface always evolves towards a printable object.
+Indeed, any non-printable part of the surface is forced to move downward, and the surface has to stop once the build plate is reached.
+Nevertheless, we have no guarantee that the final object is ``optimal'' in terms of additional printing material.
+In the worst-case scenario the surface evolves until it touches the build plate, obtaining something similar to the results depicted on the left in Fig.\ \ref{theta_overhang}(b).
+For instance, this is the case of a perfectly symmetric bridge-shaped object, unless some symmetry-breaking terms are added in the evolution model.
+Likely, the method works fine in most cases, as one can see in section \ref{sec:numericaltests}, where several objects are tested. \end{remark}